-The AusSeabed website also hosts an interactive map of national bathymetry priorities of areas that are considered important to government in terms of safety of life at sea, conservation, and environmental monitoring.
-It is recommended that this tool be consulted in the early stages of survey planning to see if the voyage will be covering any areas of government interest.
+The AusSeabed website also hosts an interactive map of national bathymetry priorities that show areas that are considered important to government in terms of safety of life at sea, conservation, and environmental monitoring.
+It is recommended that this tool be consulted in the early stages of survey planning to promote collaboration amongst stakeholders with interests in specific areas.

-2.1.3 Upcoming survey register
+2.1.3 AusSeabed Coordination Tool

-It is also highly recommended that the upcoming seabed mapping survey details (see section 2.3.2) be registered on the upcoming survey register to enable further collaboration and future tracking of new data.
-The survey planning register includes a set of metadata that are considered a minimum to any seabed mapping activities and will be required for the survey report and data submission following the survey (Figure 3).
+It is also highly recommended that the upcoming survey layer is consulted on the AusSeabed portal in the early stages of survey planning to look for collaboration opportunities should there be other organisations planning to carry out work in areas of close proximity.
+Upcoming survey plans can be registered using the AusSeabed Coordination Tool to enable further collaboration and future tracking of new data.
+The tool allows users to display the planned extent and details of an upcoming survey and collects a set of metadata that are considered a minimum for any seabed mapping activity (section 2.3.1.3) that can be utilised for the survey report and data submission following the survey.
 If desired, a more detailed planning document can also be attached.
+The AusSeabed Coordination Tool also hosts the online forms for submissions to the Hydroscheme Industry